Cambodian Uprising (1840–1841)

 The Cambodian uprising of 1840–1841 was a general uprising of Khmer people against direct Vietnamese rule in September 1840.
-In response to Siamese invasion of Cambodia and Southern Vietnam in 1833, the Vietnamese Nguyen dynasty had annexed Cambodia into Trấn Tây Province in 1835 with Ang Mey as puppet female ruler under Trương Minh Giảng the Vietnamese Governor-General of Trấn Tây or Cambodia, imposing direct rule, assigning Vietnamese administrators over the local indigenous Khmer aristocracy, pursuing Vietnamese-led economical and agricultural expansion and ethnocultural assimilation policies.
+In response to Siamese invasion of Cambodia and Southern Vietnam in 1833, the Vietnamese Nguyen dynasty had annexed Cambodia into Trấn Tây Province in 1835 with Ang Mey as puppet female ruler under Trương Minh Giảng.
 Vietnamese rule over Cambodia was established with the consent of the pro-Vietnamese faction in Cambodia in order to repel and eliminate any Siamese influence or incursions into Cambodia but friction between the Khmers and the Vietnamese eventually led to the general uprising against Vietnam.

 Not all of Cambodia was under Vietnam's Trấn Tây Province.
 Siam had earlier appropriated northwestern Cambodia, including Battambang and Siemreap, into its own direct rule in 1794.
 The Siam-held northwestern Cambodia, known in Thai historiography as Inner Cambodia, centered on Battambang, had been serving as the base for expansion of Siamese interests in Cambodia.
 Through this period of Vietnamese rule, the Siamese at Battambang had been looking for a ripening opportunity to reassert their domination over Cambodia.
 Defection of Cambodian Prince Ang Em from Siamese to Vietnamese side in 1839, dethronement of Queen Ang Mey, exile of Cambodian royalty and high-ranking Cambodian ministers in 1840 dissatisfied Khmer people, who viewed the Vietnamese as eroding their cultural identity and traditional governance.
 This Cambodian uprising against Vietnam in 1840 enabled Siam to push forward its candidate Prince Ang Duong for the Cambodian throne, instigating the Khmers to rise against the Vietnamese.

 Cambodian uprising of 1840–1841 undermined Vietnamese position in Cambodia, allowing the Siamese armies under Chaophraya Bodindecha to march into Cambodia in November 1840 to take control of Cambodia, leading to the Siamese–Vietnamese War of 1840–1841.
 In spite of their precarious position, the Vietnamese still held out against the invading Siamese.
 Death of the Vietnamese Emperor Minh Mạng in 1841 spelt the end to Vietnamese rule in Cambodia as the new Vietnamese ruler Thiệu Trị favored withdrawal of Vietnamese troops from Cambodia.
 Thiệu Trị ordered the general retreat of the Vietnamese from Cambodia in late 1841, thus ending the six-year direct rule of Vietnam over Cambodia.
 Vietnamese withdrawal allowed the Siamese to take control over Cambodia, bringing Cambodia into another period of Siamese domination.

 This Cambodian uprising against Vietnamese rule during 1840–1841 was a rare example of pre-revolutionary nationwide Cambodian uprising, comparable to that of Cambodian uprising against French rule in 1885–1886 and the 1916 Affair.
-For many years, the Siamese and the Vietnamese, aided by competing Cambodian factions, would battle and devastated Cambodia to the degree not to be achieved until the Cambodian Civil War of the 1970s.
+For many years, the Siamese and the Vietnamese, aided by competing Cambodian factions, would battle in Cambodia, devastating Cambodia to the degree not to be achieved until the Cambodian Civil War of the 1970s.